Nivethitha167/Web-Scraping/README.md

-#Web-Scraping using Beautiful-soap
-###Scraping the latest news from google.
+##Scraping the latest news from google.